Adherence to Global Code of Conduct will reform behaviour

 This brings us to the final objective, set out at the beginning of the process: develop proposals to promote and incentivise adherence to the Code.

-She notes that for the Code to be successful, it is essential that individuals commit to adherence, that they receive appropriate training and education necessary to comply and they sign up to “a solution where senior managers are able to observe and address any training and educational gaps amongst their subordinates”.
+For this to happen, it is essential that individuals do the following: commit to adhering to the Code; receive the appropriate training and education so they are clear on what is expected, and understand how to comply; and sign up to a solution where senior managers are able to observe and address any training and educational gaps among their subordinates.

 Most popular stories

 News from ACI International